raoqu/goutil/README.md

-gomodule is a common tool module for Golang development.
+goutil is a common tool module for Golang development.
 It is designed to not rely on other third-party modules to avoid nested dependencies of modules, thereby reducing the size of the compiled target application.

 1. The first step to using this module is to import it: